pavanw3b/sh00t/README.md

 and repeat!

 ### Upgrade
+It's important to keep your Sh00t to latest to avail feature enhancements ang bug fixes.

 1. Remove the existing container: `docker container rm -f sh00t` Do not worry, your data is safe unless you remove the docker volume.
 2. Pull latest docker image: `docker pull pavanw3b/sh00t:latest`